ElijahCuff/LinkJack/README.md

 thanks to the security research efforts of Venomo under the WokeWorld Project 2020.

 ## Updates on report
-> Facebook Like Jacking Successfully performed 7 November 2020
+> Facebook Like Jacking Successfully performed 7 November 2020 using a Cross-Site Request Forgery to the sister website mbasic.facebook
 * Load Facebook in mbasic.facebook.com
 * Go to the desired Page to Like Jack
 * Hold ( Long Press ) on Like button and Select Copy URL